-Run the following command and verify uid and Gid are both 0/root and Access does not grant permissions to group or other:
+Run the following command and verify Uid and Gid are both 0/root and Access does not grant permissions to group or other:

 '''

-stat /etc/cron.d
+stat /etc/cron.d/

 Access: (0700/drwx-----) Uid: ( 0/ root) Gid: ( 0/ root)

 '''

-Run the following commands to set ownership and permissions on /etc/cron.d:
+Run the following commands to set ownership and permissions on the /etc/cron.d directory:

 '''

-chown root:root /etc/cron.d
+chown root:root /etc/cron.d/

-chmod og-rwx /etc/cron.d
+chmod og-rwx /etc/cron.d/

 '''

-5.1.8 Ensure at/cron is restricted to authorized users (Automated)
+5.1.8 Ensure cron is restricted to authorized users (Automated)

-Configure /etc/cron.allow and /etc/at.allow to allow specific users to use these services.
-If /etc/cron.allow or /etc/at.allow do not exist, then /etc/at.deny and /etc/cron.deny are checked.
-Any user not specifically defined in those files is allowed to use at and cron.
-By removing the files, only users in /etc/cron.allow and /etc/at.allow are allowed to use at and cron.
-Note that even though a given user is not listed in cron.allow, cron jobs can still be run as that user.
-The cron.allow file only controls administrative access to the crontab command for scheduling and modifying cron jobs.
+Configure /etc/cron.allow to allow specific users to use this service.
+If /etc/cron.allow does not exist, then /etc/cron.deny is checked.
+Any user not specifically defined in this file is allowed to use cron.
+By removing the file, only users in /etc/cron.allow are allowed to use cron.

+- Other methods, such as systemd timers, exist for scheduling jobs.
+If another method is used, cron should be removed, and the alternate method should be secured in accordance with local site policy - Even though a given user is not listed in cron.allow, cron jobs can still be run as that user - The cron.allow file only controls administrative access to the crontab command for scheduling and modifying cron jobs

 On many systems, only the system administrator is authorized to schedule cron jobs.
-Using the cron allow file to control who can run cron jobs enforces this policy.
+Using the cron.allow file to control who can run cron jobs enforces this policy.
 It is easier to manage an allow list than a deny list.
 In a deny list, you could potentially add a user ID to the system and forget to add it to the deny files.

-Run the following commands and ensure /etc/cron.deny and /etc/at.deny do not exist:
+Run the following command and verify that /etc/cron.deny does not exist:

 '''

 stat /etc/cron.deny

 stat: cannot stat '/etc/cron.deny': No such file or directory

-stat /etc/at.deny

-stat: cannot stat' /etc/at.deny': No such file or directory

 '''

-Run the following command and verify Uid and Gid are both O/root and Access, does not grant write or execute to group, and does not grant permissions to other for both /etc/cron.allow and /etc/at.allow:
+Run the following command and verify Uid and Gid are both O/root and Access, does not grant write or execute to group, and does not grant permissions to other for/etc/cron.allow: